 Here are some things I’ve learned about temperatures’ effect on plants and how to heat/cool my grow room.

 How Does Air Temperature Effect A Hydroponic Garden?

 Plants in hydroponics and dirt react the same to air temperature.

-Plant productivity can slow- An example of productivity being affected by temperature would be slowed plant growth in colder temperatures.
+Plant productivity can slow- Plant growth slows drastically in colder temperatures.
 In temperatures that are too warm, fruits may not set.

-The number of pests can grow- Pests prefer a warmer climate.
+The amount of pests can grow- Pests prefer a warmer climate.
 Keeping your grow room too warm could be making it a suitable environment for pests to infest.

-Plant size can be effected- Temperature also has an effect on the size of your plant.
-In nature, plants experience a temperature change from daytime to night time.
+Plant size can be affected- Temperature also has an effect on the size of your plant.
+In nature, plants experience a temperature change from daytime to nighttime.
 This actually assists with the plant’s growth.
-It’s recommended to drop the temperature 10-15 degrees during the lights off period.
+It’s recommended to drop the temperature by 10-15 degrees during the lights-off period.

 You can use this to your advantage to manipulate how big your plants get overall.
 Providing a temperature variation of less the 5 degrees will cause plants to produce less space between nodules, meaning plants will grow smaller and more compact.